YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario04/README.md

 ## A. Kube State Metrics

+>> kube-state-metrics (KSM) is a simple service that listens to the Kubernetes API server and generates metrics about the state of the objects.
+It is not focused on the health of the individual Kubernetes components, but rather on the health of the various objects inside, such as deployments, nodes and pods.

+>> The metrics are exported on the HTTP endpoint /metrics on the listening port (default 8080).
+They are served as plaintext.
+They are designed to be consumed either by Prometheus itself or by a scraper that is compatible with scraping a Prometheus client endpoint.
+You can also open /metrics in a browser to see the raw metrics.
+Note that the metrics exposed on the /metrics endpoint reflect the current state of the Kubernetes cluster.
+When Kubernetes objects are deleted they are no longer visible on the /metrics endpoint.

 We will see here how to use Kube State Metrics (ie _KSM_)to monitor the following Trident Protect CR:
 - snapshots
 - backups